 on the final master tape or things may have gone in a different direction.

-I'm not positive that "Green Eyed Lady" was released simultaneously with the LP but if not, it was only a very short time later.
+I'm not positive that the single of "Green Eyed Lady" was released simultaneously with the LP but if not, it was only a short time later.

 Above we have a sealed copy of the 45.
 Something you rarely see.
 Click on the 45 above for more "Green Eyed Lady" releases, along with a U.K. Press Release for the single.